 Salary for many faculty appointments is based on a nine-month academic year.
 Faculty may choose to spread pay for nine-month appointments over 10 or 12 months.
-This election is specified on the faculty member’s job record in PeopleSoft.
+This election is specified on the faculty member’s job record.

-If a faculty member wishes to change the pay spread, they can contact Academic Affairs for the School of Medicine, or the Provost’s Office, Faculty Affairs, for all other university departments.
+If a faculty member wishes to change their pay spread, they can contact Academic Affairs for the School of Medicine, or the Provost’s Office, Faculty Affairs, for all other university departments.

-A faculty member on a 9-month calendar during the university's fiscal year (Sept.
-1 to Aug.
-31) will normally elect to receive their pay over a 12-month period.
-Faculty members who elect to have their salary paid over a nine- or 10-month period, who do not receive supplemental pay, must make special arrangements with the Benefits Office for continuation of benefits and to pay normal payroll deductions during the off-salary months of the calendar year (usually July 1 to Sept.
+A faculty member on a nine-month academic year appointment who has not elected to have their salary paid over a 12-month period and does not receive supplemental pay during their off-quarter must make special arrangements with the University HR Service Team for continuation of benefits and to pay normal payroll deductions during the off-salary months of the calendar year (usually July 1 to Sept.
 30).

-To arrange the direct payment of other fees normally paid through payroll deductions, such as faculty loans or ground and water fees, the faculty member should contact the Faculty/Staff Housing Receivables representative in the FAIR Department of the Controller’s Office.
+To arrange the direct payment of other fees normally paid through payroll deductions, such as faculty loans or ground and water fees, the faculty member should contact the Faculty/Staff Housing Receivables representative.

-Such exceptional services may warrant supplementary pay in the form of one-time honoraria, which must be approved by the relevant Dean’s Office and the Provost's Office in advance of the service being performed.
+Such exceptional services may warrant supplementary pay in the form of a one-time honoraria, which must be approved by the relevant Dean’s Office and the Provost's Office in advance of the service being performed.
+For more information, refer to Topic Overview: Paying Honoraria.

 Refer to Section 3.2: Sabbatical Leave of the Faculty Handbook for complete information including: